-Michael is also currently a Senior Lecturer in Obstetrics and Gynaecology with the University of NSW, and a Clinical Academic with the Department of Reproductive Medicine at the Royal Hospital for Women.
-He teaches and examines for the undergraduate Bachelor of Medicine and Bachelor of Surgery (MB,BS) and postgraduate Masters of Reproductive Medicine degrees at the University of NSW.
-He is also an examiner for the subspecialty degree of Certificate in Reproductive Endocrinology and Infertility (CREI) for the Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
-Michael lectures regularly at local, national and international scientific meetings and has written over 50 medical publications including scientific journal papers and book chapters.
+Michael is currently a Senior Lecturer in O&G with the UNSW, and a Clinical Academic with the Department of Reproductive Medicine at the RHW.
+He teaches and examines for the undergraduate Bachelor of Medicine and Bachelor of Surgery (MBBS) and postgraduate Masters of Reproductive Medicine degrees (MRMed) at the UNSW.
+He is also an examiner for the subspecialty degree of CREI for the RANZCOG.
+Michael chaired the “Therapy for Infertility for PCOS” Guideline Development Group for the Evidence-based guideline for the assessment and management of Polycystic Ovary Syndrome - the first guideline of its kind both nationally and internationally, published in 2011 and updated in 2015.
+He also lectures regularly at local, national and international scientific meetings and has written over 50 medical publications including scientific journal papers and book chapters.
 These academic commitments allow Michael to be at the cutting edge of the latest research which he is able to apply to his clinical practice.